We're here to help

 Tattooing away from the premises where you’re licensed is illegal.
 And for very good reason.

-There’s no guarantee you’ll be able to maintain the same standards of hygiene and cleanliness away from your studio.
-There may also be trip hazards lying around which could compromise both you and your customers’ safety, and throw your business into disrepute.
+There's no guarantee you can maintain the same standards of hygience and cleanliness away from your studio.
+There may also be trip hazards lying around which could endanger both you and your customers.

-And if you’re planning on taking your kit with you, you might want to add on contents insurance too.
-This covers it if it’s damaged, lost, or stolen while you’re there.
+If you're planning on taking some kit with you, you might want to add on contents insurance too.
+This will protect it if it's damaged, lost, or stolen while you're there.

 Does having a tattoo licence prove that I’m insured?

-Displaying a copy of your tattoo licence demonstrates you’re doing your utmost to practice in a way that’s legal and compliant with UK tattoo requirements.
+Displaying a copy of your tattoo licence demonstrates you’re practicing in a way that’s legal and compliant with UK tattoo requirements.

-By carrying out your work in safe, hygienic surroundings, you’re protecting yourself, your staff, and your customers from localised skin infections and more dangerous, blood-borne diseases such as HIV, AIDS, and hepatitis.
+By tattooing in safe, hygienic surroundings, you’re protecting yourself, your staff, and your customers from localised skin infections and more dangerous, blood-borne diseases such as HIV, AIDS, and hepatitis.

 And while having a tattoo licence isn’t firm proof of being insured (only an insurance certificate can do that), you’ll very likely need to have some before you can become licensed to carry out tattoos.